Transit Benefit will revert to $130 on January 1, 2014!

-This means that employees who take full advantage of the new monthly cap via pre-tax payroll deductions can save over $1100 a year on their transit fares.
-Employers can save over $225 per employee on FICA taxes.
-This benefit works for everyone.
+On January 1, 2013 when the American Taxpayer Relief Act of 2012 was signed into law, the maximum monthly excludable amount (“cap”) of the transit portion of the commuter benefit was restored to the same level as the benefit for parking, to $245 per month.
+Employees who take full advantage of the maximum monthly cap via pre-tax payroll deductions can save over $1100 a year on their transit and vanpooling fares depending on their tax bracket.
+Employers can save approximately $225 annually per employee on FICA taxes.
+This benefit works for everyone!

-Unfortunately, the increase in the transit portion of the commuter benefit is only temporary - it will revert back to $125 on January 1, 2014 unless Congress enacts new legislation to make the increase permanent or extend it for an additional period of time, In comparison, the monthly limit for the parking portion of the commuter benefit, which also increased to $245, is a permanent part of the tax code and could receive another automatic cost of living increase on January 1, 2014.
-Should this happen, the disparity between the two benefits could be higher than any previous years.
+Unfortunately, the increase in the transit portion of the commuter benefit is only temporary - it will revert to $130 on January 1, 2014, unless Congress enacts new legislation to make the increase permanent or extend it for an additional period of time.
+In comparison, the monthly limit for the parking portion of the commuter benefit, which also increased to $245, is a permanent part of the tax code and thanks to another automatic cost of living increase on January 1, 2014 will be $250.
+The disparity between the two benefits will be higher than any previous years.

-We need you to act now to urge members of your Congressional delegation to work to ensure that any tax legislation considered this year establishes permanent parity between the parking and transit portions of the commuter benefit.
-Please voice your support of the transit benefit by clicking the button to the right and sending a letter to your members of Congress.
+Please act now and urge members of your Congressional delegation to work to ensure that any tax legislation considered this year establishes permanent parity between the parking and transit portions of the commuter benefit.
+Voice your support of the transit benefit by clicking the button to the right and sending a letter to your members of Congress.